MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

    1. Click on the "Create project" button.
    2. Fill in the project name and description.
    3. Specify the geographical location of the project using coordinates.
-   4. Upload an image for your project (only one image can be added)
+   4. Upload an image for your project (only one image can be added).
    5. Click "Create" to create the project.
 ##### Editing a Project:
    1. In the project table, click on the "Modify" button for the project that you wish to edit.